EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 The notation _not applicable_ refers to the fact that we are able to generalize to a finer level than the level at which we are able to suppress.

-The notation $\equiv$ referst to the fact that the ability to generalize and suppress at the same levels is equal to generalize at the highest level of the hierarchy.
+The notation $\equiv$ referst to the fact that the ability to generalize and suppress at the same level is equal to generalize the column or the cell at the highest level of the hierarchy.
 Therefore, the suppression is redundant.

 An example of $2$-anonymized tables with regard to different models.

 ![[2Anonymized1.png]]
 ![[2Anonymized2.png]]
+![[2Anonymized3.png]]

-In the last example, each tuple has a different $DV$.
+In the last example (_CG_CS_), each tuple has a different $DV$.
 This type of dataset is better in terms of utility but it worsen the performance.

-![[2Anonymized3.png]]

 ![[2Anonymized4.png]]

 ----------------------------------------------------------------

 ### Algorithms for computing a $k$-anonymous table
-The problem of finding minimal $k$-anonymous tables, with attribute generalization and tuple suppression, is computationally hard.
+The problem of finding minimal $k$-anonymous tables, with attribute generalization and tuple suppression, is **computationally hard**.
 The majority of the exact algorithms proposed in literature have computational time exponential in the number of the attributes composing the quasi-identifier.
 When the number $\vert QI \vert$ of attributes in the quasi-identifier is small compared with the number $n$ of tuples in the private table $PT$, these exact algorithms with attribute generalization and tuple suppression are practical.<br />
 Many exact algorithms for producing $k$-anonymous tables through attribute generalization and tuple suppression have been proposed.

 ----------------------------------------------------------------